Updated · Jan 27, 2023

 Article 13 says it shall "in no way affect legitimate uses."
 In other words, users will still be able to use bits of copyright-protected material for the purpose of criticism, review, parody, and pastiche.

-However, there are some serious technical issues at work here – and those who oppose the EU copyright directive Article 13 are quick to point them out.
+However, there are some serious technical issues at work here.
+Those who oppose the EU copyright directive Article 13 are quick to point them out.

 But before we get to them, let’s look at a related piece of legislation - Article 11, nicknamed the “link tax.”

 What Is Article 11?

 Article 11 of the Directive on Copyright in the Digital Single Market - which is now Article 15 of the final version of the text - states news services that provide snippets and/or links to news stories should pay the original outlet a certain fee.

-So, if Google News wants to include in its feed, say, a story about a traffic accident on the A38 motorway from the Plymouth Herald, it would have to pay that particular newspaper for the privilege.
+So, if Google News wants to include in its feed a story about a traffic accident from the Plymouth Herald, it would have to pay that particular newspaper for it.

 The aim of Article 11 is to help news outlets generate money from the content they create.
 Or, as paragraph 32 of the proposal for the directive puts it somewhat grandiloquently: “The organisational and financial contribution of publishers in producing press publications needs to be recognised and further encouraged to ensure the sustainability of the publishing industry.”